Skip to main content

 About

-Cash Cleaner Simulator is a single player casual simulation game.
+Cash Cleaner Simulator is a single player casual management game.
 It was developed by Mind Control Games and was released on May 8, 2025.
-It received very positive reviews from players.
+It received positive reviews from critics and very positive reviews from players.

 Cash Cleaner Simulator welcomes you into the life of a low-level criminal with a particular specialty.
 When your underworld contacts need dirty money to come back squeaky clean, they call you.
 Each delivery is different.
 Arriving in bags, boxes, or stuffed into mattresses, it's your job to retrieve it all, identify any problems like dirt, blood, or counterfeit bills, and get to work.
 Your clients…